-Municipal ECC/EOCs
+Municipal EOC/ECCs

-Depending on the nature of the emergency, either independently or in conjunction with the activation of Inter Pipeline's incident management structure, a local authority may activate its own ECC.
-It is important that a liaison role be established should this occur; with either a company representative going to the municipal ECC, vice versa, or both sending liaison officer to each other's ECC.
+Depending on the nature of the emergency, a local authority may activate its own ECC.
+It is important that a liaison role be established should this occur; with either a company representative going to the municipal ECC, vice versa, or both sending a liaison officer to each other's ECC.

-Provincial ECC/EOC
+Provincial EOC/ECC

-Either at the request of the company, municipality or of their own accord, the Province may activate it's ECC for the incident.
+The Province may decide to activate it's ECC for the incident.
 The issue of ensuring liaisons are used (discussed under the Municipal ECC) holds true for this level as well.

-Federal ECC/EOC
+Federal EOC/ECC